LisaKarto/Portfolio-SEM3/Projects/Parkings-portfolio.md

 Just like Daily stand-ups we made an agreement to hold Daily stand-downs.
 However this was less smooth as some members would sometimes have to leave earlier than others.
 For this the suggestion had been made to send a message in our discord environment with what you would have wanted to say during the stand-down.

 **Sprints:**
 During our development we worked in sprints of 3 weeks.
-Each sprint we'd have a number of tasks to work on.
+Each sprint we'd have a number of tasks to work on and thus a goal to meet.
+Our official workdays would be on Thursdays and Fridays.
+However later in the semester our team made an agreement to work on Thursdays and Wednesday in order to merge/do checkups before sprint reviews.
+On Thursdays we'd meet face to face and on the other day, thus either Friday or Wednesday we'd meet online.

 **Sprint reviews:**
-At the end of each sprint we scheduled sprint reviews with our product owners to discuss last sprint and also establish the following sprint.
+At the end of each sprint we scheduled sprint reviews with our product owners to discuss last sprint and also establish tasks for the following sprint.

 **Retrospectives:**
-We've done a few retrospective after sprints with our team, sometimes lead by our semestercoach and sometimes even lead by our product owners.
+Throughout our development phase we've done a few retrospective after sprints with our team, sometimes lead by our semestercoach and sometimes even lead by our product owners.

 * Excel list:
   For this retrospective, we sat down with our semestercoach and went down a list of statements to which each team member then gave a 1-5 number signifying whether they agreed with the statement or not.
 This proved to be rather interesting as certain points did spark, laughter or slight conversation.
 However this was rather early into the development and our team seemed rather streamlined on most things at the time.